-Here are my top 5 favorite electric pumps in 2018:
+Here are the reviews of my top 5 favorite picks in 2018:

 The main difference between the Spectra S1 pump and the Spectra S2 pump is that the S1 has a rechargeable battery while the S2 could only be used by plugging in its power cord.
 That one difference is well worth the extra money you’ll have to cough up to buy the S1 instead of the S2.
 You’ll be paying for your freedom to not have to sit close to an outlet, but it will be worth it, especially since you likely plan to be pumping 10 times a day or so.